 Source: IFLS 2014

 Table 2 shows the results of the analysis of how several indicators of social capital affect the individual happiness of Indonesians.
 In general, social capital has a positive relation to individual happiness.
-Results showed that individuals who participate in social gathering (arisan) is happier by 0.03 percentage point than individual who does not participate in arisan.
+Results showed that individuals who participate in social gatherings (arisan) are happier by 0.03 per cent compared to individuals who do not participate in arisan.
 Individuals who participate in social gathering activities are happier than people who do not participate in social gatherings.
 There are several mechanisms by which this can happen.
-First, gathering activities that are carried out regularly provide opportunities for individuals to interact with other individuals which may be difficult to do every day.
-Each individual has a busy schedule so gathering can be a place for interaction between individuals.
+First, regular gathering activities allow individuals to interact with other individuals, which may be challenging to do every day.
+Each individual has a busy schedule so that that gathering can be a place for interaction between individuals.
 As social beings, interacting is a necessity.
-Second, at every artisan meeting there will be an arisan member who will get a turn to withdraw the contributions that have been collected previously.
-This means that the individual has additional income that will increase his sense of security related to welfare.
-An individual with the trust to entrust their children to neighbors within a few hours if it is not possible to take the child away is happier by 0.004 percentage points than an individual who does not have trust.
-Associated with trust in neighbors to entrust their children when they can't bring their children to participate in activities, individuals can concentrate more on completing all their activities with a sense of calm and security so that they can focus more on completing them and tasks/work can be completed more quickly.
-On the other hand, participation in a presidential election and objection if someone with different faith lives in the same environment does not affect happiness but based on relation both still have a positive direction with happiness.
+Second, at every artisan meeting, there will be an arisan member who will get a turn to withdraw the contributions that have been collected previously.
+This means that the individual has additional income to increase his sense of security related to welfare.
+An individual with the trust to entrust their children to neighbours within a few hours if it is impossible to take the child away is happier by 0.004 percentage points than an individual who does not have trust.
+Associated with trust in neighbours to entrust their children when they cannot bring their children to participate in activities, individuals can concentrate more on completing all their activities with a sense of calm and security so that they can focus more on completing them and tasks/work can be completed more quickly.
+On the other hand, participation in a presidential election and objection if someone with different faith lives in the same environment does not affect happiness but is based on relation, and both still have a positive direction with happiness.

 Table 2.
 Effect of Social Capital on People's Happiness (Full Sample)